 What Is Integrity—Really?

-Honesty and Trust Are Integral to Integrity as These Examples Demonstrate
+Honesty and Trust Are Core in Integrity as These Examples Demonstrate

-Integrity is one of the fundamental values that employers seek in the employees that they hire.
-It is the hallmark of a person who demonstrates sound moral and ethical principles at work.
 Integrity is the foundation on which coworkers build relationships, trust, and effective interpersonal relationships.
 Any definition of integrity you may find valuable and illustrative will emphasize these factors.

 A person who has integrity lives his or her values in relationships with coworkers, customers, and stakeholders.
 Honesty and trust are central to integrity.
 Acting with honor and truthfulness are also basic tenets in a person with integrity.

 People who demonstrate integrity draw others to them because they are trustworthy and dependable.
 They are principled and you can count on them to behave in honorable ways even when no one is watching.
 They are principled enough that they perform even when no one even knows about their performance.
 They form the core of the people who you want to hire if you seek a superior workforce.